arjunroyihrpa/mammoth-commons/CONTRIBUTING.md

 3. You must also create
 a docstring for your module.
-This should include both the main description and parameter descriptions under an `Args:` section (the title of this secion is mandatory).
+This should include both the main description and parameter descriptions under an `Args:` section (the title of this section is mandatory).
 The parameter descriptions should follow the convention `name: description` and not specify any type.
-You cannot have line breaks in the description.
+You cannot have line breaks in the parameter description.

 4. *Decorators.* Decorate your module with either the `@mammoth.integration.metric(namespace, version, python="3.12", packages=(...))` or